wdporter/i-am-that-vuepress/appendix-1-nisarga-yoga/readme.md

 Simplicity and humility are the keynotes of his life and teachings; physically and inwardly he never takes the higher seat; the essence of beïng on which he talks, he sees in others as clearly as he sees it in himself.
-He admits that while he is aware of it, others are not yet, but this difference is temporary and of little importance, except to the mind and its ever-changing content.
+He admits that while he is aware of it, others are not yet, but this difference is temporary and of little importance, except to the mind and its ever-changeïng content.
 When asked about his Yoga, he says he has none to offer, no system t propound, no theology, cosmology, psychology or philosophy.
 He knows the real nature -- his own and his listeners’ -- and he points it out.
 The listener cannot see it because he cannot see the obviöus, simply and directly.
 All he